Abdo-salem9982/-/README.md

    ```
    Here the output will be the value of the flower key. ( Wolf 359 & Kilimanjaro )

+   *  ### Section Question
+        1. what is the advantage of using a collection is?
+           * Ans : Indicates that multiple pieces of data are related

+***
 ***

 ## - **_Iteration_**